haven1433/autoimplement/README.md

 Many such design patterns have become so common and used so frequently that they have evolved into language features and framework components.
 For example, the Iterator Pattern now has built-in language support in languages like C# and Java, and C# formalizes the Command Pattern through the `System.Windows.Input.ICommand` interface.
 Lazy instantiation is supported through `System.Lazy`, and the Prototype Pattern is supported through `System.Object.MemberwiseClone`.
 The framework goes so far as to provide default useful implementations of `Equals` and `GetHashCode` for value types.

 There are many other design patterns that the framework and language provide no support for at all.
 Some of them, like the Adapter and Builder Patterns, share little resemblance each time you see them.
 Other patterns are almost identical every time.
 The intention of this utility is to provide implementations of those simpler patterns through code generation.
 Ideally I would write an entirely new language that included these patterns as features.
-However, since I am not a language designer, I lean on code generation as a cruch and hope that other developers can add these to .net languages in the future.
+However, since I am not a language designer, I lean on code generation as a crutch and hope that other developers can add these to .net languages in the future.

 # The Patterns